 Previous topologies have one common issue: reliability.
-One electric or mechanical problem anywhere would make the entire network inoperative.
+One electric or mechanical problem anywhere would make the entire network out of order.
 The star topology solves this issue by introducing cable concentrator devices.

 The cable concentrator provides electric separation between segments of cable and thus an electrical or mechanical problem in one cable affects only the node connected by that cable.
-Bear in mind, by itself this topology does not mean we do not have a shared transmission medium anymore.
+Bear in mind, by itself this topology doesn't mean we don't have a shared transmission medium anymore.

-Stars can also be interconnected to become a extended star topology.
-Of course now a failure in a cable connecting two stars will affect more nodes.
+Stars can also be interconnected to become an extended star topology.
+Of course, now a failure in a cable connecting two stars will disturb more nodes.